Debasishray19/debasishray19.github.io/_posts/2021-11-12-continuity-equation-for-rectangular-control-volume.md

 mathjax: true
 ---

-**Credit**: This post aims to document the derivation of the continuity equation in fluid dynamics for my record.
-It is the text version of the following [YouTube video](https://www.youtube.com/watch?v=Ls5HS2MLXpg).
+**Credit**: This post aims to document the derivation of the continuity equation in fluid dynamics.
+It is motivated from the following [YouTube video](https://www.youtube.com/watch?v=Ls5HS2MLXpg).
 Please watch the video to gain a greater understanding.

 **Continuity Equation**: